ddalton/xor/README.md

+Create 1 graph for topo sorting and use it everywhere needed - The shape can be obtained from the type
+- sort the PreparedStatement using the topo ordered state graph
+- modify StateTree to model paths and types

 Fix narrow call by replacing it with the ability to resolve the object based on the subtypes and join condition

 Pending PlainJDBCTest cases
 ===========================